How to Choose the Best Realtor to Sell Your Home

 Why?

-It is the minimum quality you should look for in an agent — but it doesn’t mean they’re best qualified to sell your home.
+Because relevant experience is the minimum quality you should look for in an agent when selling your home.

 Plus, the internet has made this agent qualification less important.